Continue reading on DataGuidance with:

 - law enforcement agencies;

-- regional Tax Authorities; and
+- regional tax authorities; and

-Furthermore, a person to whom the information is disclosed has the obligation to maintain the secrecy of the information and only use such information to the minimum extent necessary to achieve the object for which the disclosure is permitted and required to return any documents obtained for the purpose to the Ministry of Revenue.
+Furthermore, a person to whom the information is disclosed has the obligation to maintain the secrecy of the information and only use such information to the minimum extent necessary to achieve the object for which the disclosure is permitted and is required to return any documents obtained for the purpose to the Ministry of Revenue.

 The Documents Authentication and Registration Proclamation